-1. Customer didn’t put a reservation for the elevator.
+1. A customer didn’t put a reservation for the elevator.

-Problem: building will not let movers to do the job and move customer out of the apartment.
+Problem #1: the building will not let movers do the job and move customer out of the apartment.

 – Simply because there is no reservation for the move-out or elevator.

-Solution: Always plan ahead and call your office management to set-up your move-out date and put in a reservation for the elevator.
+Solution #1: Always plan ahead and call your office manager.
+Set-up your move-out date and put in a reservation for the elevator.

-2. Customer didn’t know that building has a strict policy and will not let anyone move on Saturdays and Sundays.
+2. A client didn’t know that building has a strict policy and will not let anyone move on Saturdays and Sundays.

-Problem: Now customer need to wait till the first weekday to reschedule the move.
+Problem #2: Now customer needs to wait till the first weekday to reschedule the move.

-Solution: Make sure you contact management of the building and ask them as many questions as you can to make sure you understand their policy and rules.
+Solution #2: Make sure you contact management of the building and ask them as many questions as you can.
+Also, be sure you understand their policy and rules.

-3. Customer didn’t know that the building has loading dock with low-clearance.
+3. A customer didn’t know that the building has a loading dock with low-clearance.

-Problem: Low clearance usually under 11.5”.
+Problem #3: Low clearance usually under 11.5”.
 When you rent a truck or hire a moving company – most of the trucks will have clearance 12” and higher.
-So now when your move is about to start, your movers or you would need to park all the way outside of the building and it will take you or them 3 times longer time to load the truck.
+So now when your move is about to start, your movers or you would need to park all the way outside of the building.
+It will take you or them 3 times longer time to load the truck.

-Solution: Ask the manager in your building about loading dock clearance and let the moving company know about it – before they will come to your place.
+Solution #3: Ask the manager in your building about the loading dock clearance and let the moving company know about it.
+Before they will come to your place.
 If you have to rent a truck, simply rent a truck with lower height then the height of your loading dock.

-4. Customer was not aware of a time limit.
+4. Our customer was not aware of a time limit.

-Solution: First, do your move.
-Then you can go for a nice lunch with your friends and not be worry about squeezing in to a time frames.
+Solution #4: First, do your move.
+Then you can go for a nice lunch with your friends and not be worry about squeezing into a time frame.

 As I said, there is a lot of planning when you move and if you will not do it in the right way, you can get stuck in the middle of your move.
 So be patient and make sure to gather as much information as possible in advance.